 Why Carry Comprehensive in the First Place?

-The reasons for carrying comprehensive coverage can help to make it more evident at what point you can stop paying for it.
-Many people carry comprehensive coverage along with collision coverage as options on their policy because they are required to do so by a lender.
+Many people carry comprehensive coverage, along with collision coverage, as options on their policy because they are required to do so by a lender.
 The bank or other institution that carries the loan on your vehicle can, and most often does, require you to carry these two options to protect their interests in the car.

 Comprehensive Coverage and Older Cars

 As a car gets older, it generally depreciates in value and having comprehensive coverage on your vehicle may be costing you more than it is worth; especially once the policy’s deductible is factored into the equation.

 There is no hard and fast rule for when (or if) you should drop comprehensive coverage.
 This is true for two reasons: first, vehicles depreciate at different rates and secondly, everyone has a different tolerance for risk.
 As a result, there is no set guideline.
 Instead, you’ll have to look at the value of your vehicle to determine if you feel comfortable, both personally and financially, to forgo the coverage.

 What Does Dropping Comprehensive Coverage Mean?

 If you choose to drop comprehensive coverage from your policy, you will not receive anything from your insurer in the event that your car is stolen, for example, it has an engine fire, or is damaged from a severe weather event.
 You’ll have to foot the bill for the repairs on your own.